 Hi, I'm Pieter.
-I am a 25-year-old PhD student at Hasselt University (UHasselt) who is interested in wireless security, network security, privacy, machine learning, and cryptography.
-Besides my research, I enjoy playing the guitar, producing electronic music, and spending time on my secret hobby projects.
-I hope to be able to contribute something to a scientific discovery that would truly change the world someday.
+I am a cyber security consultant and researcher who is interested in wireless security, network security, privacy, machine learning, and cryptography.
+One of my main goals is to connect these worlds in order to discover new security issues and ways to mitigate them.
+Besides my work and research, I enjoy playing the guitar, producing electronic music, and spending time on my secret hobby projects.

 LoRa is a novel modulation scheme for low power, long range, and low bandwidth machine-to-machine communications that has recently gained popularity in the wireless community.
 The goal of the gr-lora project is to provide GNU Radio blocks that can decode these LoRa messages on the physical layer using Software Defined Radios (SDRs).